 1. Will my credits transfer to Towson University?

-Transfer credits will be awarded for most academic courses, as long as you completed them at a regionally accredited two- or four-year college or university.
+Transfer credits will be awarded for most academic courses completed at a regionally accredited two- or four-year college or university.
+Coursework completed at institutions that are not regionally accredited but hold national or specialized accreditation recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation (CHEA) may be considered for transfer credit in consultation with the academic department on a case-by-case basis.
+Coursework completed at an international institution may also be considered for transfer credit on a case-by-case basis.
 See Transferring Credits for more information.
 You can also check out the ARTSYS Articulation System for more information on course transferability from Maryland community colleges.

 2. Is there a limit to the amount of credits I can transfer?